yardenvaknin/PostcodeApp/README.md

 # PostcodeApp
-A Java program that allows a user to query and show details for a given UK postcode.
+A Java program that allows a user to query and show details for a given UK postcode.<br />
 Using the free REST API :  http://postcodes.io

 ## Postcode.java -
 This class represents postcode object and has a get method and a method that converts the postcode to be without space character.

 ## Validation.java -